h2oai/xai_guidelines/README.md

 #### To use the code examples for this tutorial:

 1. Navigate to [https://aquarium.h2o.ai](https://aquarium.h2o.ai).
 2. Click `Create a new account` below the login.
+Follow the Aquarium instructions to create a new account.
 3. Check the registered email inbox and use the temporary password sent there to login to Aquarium.
 4. Click `Browse Labs` in the upper left.
 5. Find `Open Source MLI Workshop` and click `View Details`.